-The DESY test beam areas

-The Beamline for Schools takes place in one of the test beams areas, which have a size of about $5 \text{ m} \times 10 \text{ m}$ , where the available equipment which can be laid out according to the needs of your experiment.
+The beam provided by DESY II is pulsed due to the DESY II cycle of 80 ms7.
+There is one pulse every 80 ms. The duration of a pulse depends on the selected particle momentum and varies between 20 and 40 ms. The initial beam has a more or less round cross section with a typical dimension of $2\,\text{cm} \times 2\,\text{cm}$ when entering the beam area.
+The final beam spot size and its shape are driven by the collimators and can be modified.
+The further away the beam is from the entrance window, the wider it gets.
+The amount of background particles (photons, muons, neutrons) generated in addition to the electrons and positrons is negligible.
+The beam at DESY can be considered a pure electron / positron beam.
+The DESY test beam areas The Beamline for Schools experiments are performed in one of the test beams areas, which have a size of about $5\,\mathrm{m} \times 10\,\mathrm{m}$, where the available equipment can be laid out according to the needs of your experiment.
 Also, depending on the area, there are some fixed installations like two big magnets and beam telescopes (detailed descriptions below).
 Additionally, it may be possible to install devices that are brought by your team to the experimental area.
 Each request will be reviewed individually and will need to respect health and safety guidelines.
 For example, the installation of large amounts of combustible material (e.g. wood) is not possible for safety reasons.
 It is also not possible to expose any Biological material to the beam.

-&lt;sup>7Please note that CERN and DESY cannot guarantee the installation of all the suggested devices.
+7A period in which DESY II ramps from 450 MeV to 6.3 GeV and back to 450 MeV again.
+8Please note that CERN and DESY cannot guarantee the installation of all the suggested devices.